10 Interesting Facts About Edinburgh

 2. Where There Is Smoke, There Is Fire

 With so many people living in close quarters, one swift fire could spell disaster.
 Finding a solution to a highly flammable city became a burning issue.
-And so Edinburgh became the first city in the world to have its own fire brigade.
+And so, in 1824, Edinburgh became the first city in the world to have its own fire brigade.

 3. Damned If You Do, Damned if You Don’t

 A favourite pastime of many tourists visiting our city, is spending a sunny day in Princes Street Gardens in the shadow of Edinburgh Castle.
-But this beautiful haven in the heart of Edinburgh once used to be the pungent Nor Loch – the site of hundreds of witch trials.
+But this beautiful haven in the heart of Edinburgh once used to be the Nor Loch – a pungent cess-pool full of the city’s waste.
+It was also the site of hundreds of witch trials.
 Women suspected of witchcraft were thrown into the belly of the loch.
 If they swam, they were confirmed witches and executed accordingly.
-If they drowned, they we presumed innocent, but ultimately met the same fate.
+If they drowned, they were presumed innocent, but ultimately met the same fate.

 4. Serving The People On Hands And Knees